Allegations against foster carers

 Support for foster carersRead more

-To talk to someone about becoming a member of FISS or for more information, please call Foster Talk on 01527 836 910.
+To talk to someone about an allegation, or to access face to face support, please call Foster Talk on 01527 836 910.

 Research into allegationsRead more

-The NSPCC has also published some research into allegations called “Keeping Children Safe: Allegations concerning the abuse or neglect of children in Care” This was carried out by the University of York and can be accessed here.
+The NSPCC has also commissioned some research into allegations called “Keeping Children Safe: Allegations concerning the abuse or neglect of children in Care” This was carried out by the University of York and published in June 2014.
+A copy can be here.